jangler/pokecrystal/fate-readme.txt

 Healing
 -------

-- All full-party heals such as Pokémon Centers have been removed, except for Sacred Ash.
+- All full-party heals such as Pokémon Centers have been removed, including the heal after whiting out.
+Sacred Ash is the only exception to this rule.
 - Revives, Max Revives, and Revival Herbs have been removed.
 - Ethers, Max Ethers, Elixers, and Max Elixers can be purchased in marts at approximately one tenth of their regular values.